 Aizen is one of those badass characters who rarely let anything trouble them.
 Physically and mentally.

 Aizen remained one step ahead of everyone in the show.
-On top of that his character design is also amazing.
+On top of that, his character

 Broly deserves to be here because of the huge fan base he has sustained over the years.

 - The original Broly who appeared as the antagonist of Broly – The Legendary Super Saiyan.